aTasja/Radio2/README.md

 - The database helper used by the Radio Provider to create and manage its underlying SQLite database.

 ### ---RadioProvider class extends ContentProvider---  <br/>
-- Implement a Content Provider used to manage Radio Stations in database.
+- Implements a Content Provider used to manage Radio Stations in database.

 ### ---RadioOps class--- <br/>
 - Support class that consolidates and simplifies operations on the RadioContentProvider.